stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

 To mount vault secret in volume, you need to do following:

-- Step 1: Add label in serviceaccount so it can be granted vault read access to secret path
+- **Step 1**: Add label in serviceaccount so it can be granted vault read access to secret path
      ```
       serviceAccount:
         enabled: true